danielscholl/iot-resources/README.md

 ./init-ca.sh
 ```

-## Creating and uploading Device Certificates
+## Creating and Storing Device Certificates

 This script creates device certificates for use.